prisms-center/CASMcode_crystallography/CONTRIBUTE.md

 ## Installing from source

 > **Note**
-> Care must be taken, especially on linux, that code linking to the CASM C++ libraries is compiled with the same choice of the -D_GLIBCXX_USE_CXX11_ABI compiler flag, otherwise there will be "undefined reference" linking errors (see [Dual ABI](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html).
+> Care must be taken, especially on linux, that code linking to the CASM C++ libraries is compiled with the same choice of the -D_GLIBCXX_USE_CXX11_ABI compiler flag, otherwise there will be "undefined reference" linking errors (see [Dual ABI](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html)).
 The CASM Linux C++ libraries distributed on PyPI with tag "manylinux2014" use -D_GLIBCXX_USE_CXX11_ABI=0.
-Newer compilers, and macosx and on all supported versions, default to -D_GLIBCXX_USE_CXX11_ABI=1.
+Newer compilers, and all supported macosx versions, default to -D_GLIBCXX_USE_CXX11_ABI=1.
 It will be noted in the following where configuration steps may be necessary.

 Installation of `libcasm-xtal` from source requires standard compilers with support for C++17, Python >= 3.8.
 For example: